fantismic/yet-another-table/README.md

 This is yet another laravel livewire table and come as is.
 You can filter, you can sort, you can bulk, toggle columns, the basics.
-The data input is a collection, not a model, we are not fancy.
+The data input is a collection/array, we cant handle models.
-Raw data, raw results.
+Consider using other packages like the ones that heavily inspired this one (rappasoft livewire tables/powergrid tables) for better performance and more and better features.

 ## Requirements